malobukov/cryptolocker/README.md

     cryptolocker password file_or_folder_name

 More than one file or folder can be specified.
 Returns 0 on success.
 Running the same command on encrypted file decrypts it.
+Does not change files that have "cryptolocker" in path to avoid encrypting itself.

 Password can also be passed via environment variable CRYPTOLOCKER_PASSWORD, in which case all command-line arguments are interpreted as file or folder names.